| |

 and iconoclasts were politically strong enough to begin their

-Prince Vladimir"s forcible conversions in Russia around
+Prince Vladimir's forcible conversions in Russia around AD

-the god Perun, at Kiev.
+god Perun, at Kiev.
 Such destruction was adduced as evidence

 of the powerlessness of pagan gods, although it cannot have